Victorian-Bioinformatics-Consortium/semiautocount/README.md

 ## TODO

-"semiac import:" should also allow import from old semiac directories.
+"semiac import:" should also allow import from old Semiautocount directories.